SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 reboot
 ```

 If you reboot/ restart then you will first notice a GRUB bootloader which will wait 5 seconds for you, or you can just select your kernel and hit enter.
+Later you'll be greeted with a CLI login prompt where you can login as `root` (username = 'root')!
+Remember the password [from this part](#root-password)?
+Use it to login.

+Why that GRUB and black and white terminal?
-Later you'll be greeted with a CLI login prompt where you can login as!
-No need to worry, we'll both hide that GRUB 5 seconds and black and white login prompt in the next part.
+- No need to worry, we'll both hide that GRUB 5 seconds and black and white login prompt in the next part.